 Red-eyed Tree Frog (Agalychnis callidryas)

-Easily one of Belize’s most iconic amphibians, the red-eyed tree frog is instantly recognizable by its vivid green body, bright orange toes, and, of course, its striking red eyes.
+One of Belize’s most iconic amphibians, the Red-eyed Tree Frog is instantly recognizable by its vivid green body, bright orange toes, and striking red eyes.
 These frogs are masters of camouflage—during the day, they tuck their legs close to their bodies and close their eyes to blend seamlessly into leaves.

-- They are most active during the rainy season when breeding takes place.
-Females lay their eggs on leaves overhanging water, ensuring that when the tadpoles hatch, they fall into the water below.
+- They are most active during the rainy season when females lay their eggs on leaves overhanging water, ensuring that when the tadpoles hatch, they fall into the water below.

-- In the last three years, I have only found two of these beauties on my farm.
+- In the last four years, I have only found two of these beauties on my farm.

 Mexican Burrowing Toads